lisabronwyn/tetris-tutorial/doc/collisions.md

 something is a big hint as to how we might implement these features.
-Now that we have become familiar with functions, and, in particular, functions attached to variables, the fact that the piece *does* something points to that we might want to make collision detection a function that can be peformed *on* the piece.
+Now that we have become familiar with functions, and, in particular, functions attached to variables, the fact that the piece *does* something points to that we might want to make collision detection a function that can be performed *on* the piece.

 So, let's assume for a second that we have a function on the piece that we can